Hong Taiji: Names and titles

 It is unclear whether "Hong Taiji" was a title or a personal name.
-Written Hong taiji in Manchu, it was borrowed from the Mongolian title Khong Tayiji.
-That Mongolian term was itself derived from the Chinese huang taizi (皇太子, "crown prince", "imperial prince"), but in Mongolian it meant, among other things, something like "respected son".
+Written in Manchu, hong taiji was borrowed from the Mongolian title khong tayiji.
+That Mongolian term was itself derived from the Chinese huang taizi (皇太子; "crown prince"), but in Mongolian it meant, among other things, something similar to "respected son".
 Alternatively, historian Pamela Crossley argues that "Hung Taiji" was a title "of Mongolian inspiration" derived from hung, a word that appeared in other Mongolian titles at the time.
 Early seventeenth-century Chinese and Korean sources rendered his name as "Hong Taiji" (洪台極).
-The modern Chinese rendering "Huang Taiji" (皇太極), which uses the character huang ("imperial"), misleadingly implies that Hong Taiji once held the title of "imperial prince" or heir apparent, even though his father and predecessor Nurhaci never designated a successor.
+The modern Chinese rendering "Huang Taiji" (皇太極), which uses the character huang (皇; "imperial"), misleadingly implies that Hong Taiji once held the title of heir apparent, even though his father Nurhaci never designated a successor.

 "Hong Taiji" was very rarely used in Manchu sources, because they observed a taboo on the personal names of emperors.
 In redacted documents, Hong Taiji was simply called the "Fourth Beile" or "fourth prince" (duici beile), indicating that he was the fourth ranked among the eight beile Nurhaci had designated from among his sons.
-Although he was the 8th prince and 4th beile amongst the Four Senior Beiles (Daisan, Amin, Manggūltai, Hong Taiji) who rotated leading administrative power on behalf of Nurhaci after the original crown prince Cuyen was deposed.
+Although he was the eighth prince, he was the fourth beile amongst the Four Senior Beiles (Daišan, Amin, Manggūltai, Hong Taiji) who rotated leading administrative power on behalf of Nurhaci after the original crown prince Cuyen was deposed.
 At this time and after the deposition of Cuyen, Hong Taiji was awarded control of Cuyen's Plain White Banner troops by Nurhaci for his military contributions to the empire.
 Dudu, son of Cuyen, would control the newly split Bordered White Banner and later transferred to Ajige (Nurhaci's 12th son).
-After Lady Abahai was rumored to be forced to be buried with Nurhaci after his death, Hong Taiji promised to personally raise her three surviving sons Ajige, Dorgon, Dodo and in essence also controlled both White Banners for maintaining good brotherly relations.
+After Lady Abahai was rumored to be forced to be buried with Nurhaci after his death, Hong Taiji promised to personally raise her three surviving sons Ajige, Dorgon and Dodo, and in essence also controlled both White Banners for maintaining good brotherly relations.
 However, an archival document rediscovered in 1996 and recounting events from 1621 calls him "Hong Taiji" in a discussion concerning the possible naming of Nurhaci's heir apparent, a title that the document refers to as taise.
 Tatiana Pang and Giovanni Stary, two specialists of early Manchu history, consider this document as "further evidence" that Hong Taiji was his real name, "not being at all connected with the Chinese title huang taizi".
 Historian Mark Elliott views this as persuasive evidence that Hong Taiji was not a title, but a personal name.